RohanSengupta326/BugTracker/README.md

 # Bug Tracker

-This is an app which keeps track of issues or tickets of a project on which developers are working on inside an organization.
-Admin assigns developers to certain projects to work on.
-Admin can keep track of the resolved and unresolved and work-in-progress issues on certain projects.
+Bug Tracker is a comprehensive project management solution tailored for organizations striving for efficient and collaborative development.
+This app empowers administrators to seamlessly assign skilled developers to specific projects, monitor real-time progress, and effectively manage both resolved and unresolved issues.
+With intuitive features and a user-friendly interface, Bug Tracker promotes streamlined communication and fosters a cohesive work environment.
+Stay organized with detailed project insights, effortlessly track work-in-progress tasks, and enhance your overall project management experience.
+As we continue to evolve, expect more exciting features to further elevate your workflow and project efficiency.
+Try Bug Tracker today for a new level of project management excellence.

-This project is currently ongoing, many more features are to be added.
+## Screenshots :

 ### Tech Stack Used :